-Olav Jørgen Hegge’s untimely death on August 27, 2005 strengthened our resolve to continue the Hardanger fiddle tradition he so lovingly taught.
+Olav Jørgen Hegge’s untimely death in August 2005 strengthened our resolve to continue the Hardanger fiddle tradition he so lovingly taught.
 After his death, in June 2006 the group carried out Olav’s request that we travel to Beitostølen, Norway.
-In Beitostølen, in Olav’s beloved Valdres, the Twin Cities Hardingfelelag became the first U.S.-based hardanger fiddle group to compete in the annual Landskappleiken.
+In Olav’s beloved Valdres, the Twin Cities Hardingfelelag became the first U.S.-based hardanger fiddle group to compete in the annual Landskappleiken.

 On other occasions, members of the group have traveled to Norway to learn and hear music of other traditions.
 Some of us studied with Dr. Andrea Een at St. Olaf College, the first faculty member in the U.S. to bring hardanger fiddle to an academic institution’s music curriculum.
 Over the years, all of us have studied with Loretta Kelley and the many other wonderful players and teachers who travel within or come to the U.S. as part of the Hardanger Fiddle Association of America’s annual workshops and the Nisswa-stämman music festival.